Neuropsychology PhD Program Information

 Graduates are prepared for entry-level clinical positions and opportunities within academia.
 Employment opportunities may include:

 Employment and Salary Information

 Graduates are prepared to work in private practice, education and public service.
 In most states, neuropsychologists planning to provide direct patient care are expected to meet state licensing requirements.
 Although licensing laws vary by state, requirements usually include completion of a doctoral program in clinical or counseling psychology and at least one to two years of professional experience.
-According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for clinical psychologists were projected to increase by 22% between 2010 and 2020 (www.bls.gov).
-The BLS also reported that, as of May 2012, clinical psychologists earned an average annual salary totaling $72,220.
+According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for clinical psychologists were projected to increase by 11% between 2012 and 2022 (www.bls.gov).
+The BLS also reported that, as of May 2014, clinical psychologists earned a median annual salary of $68,900.